Hawkbat/ow-mod-doom/README.md

 ## Building the mod

-Before attempting to build the mod, make sure you've edited [ModTemplate.csproj.user](#editing-modtemplatecsprojuser), and [manifest.json](#editing-manifestjson) with the correct info.
+Before attempting to build the mod, make sure you've edited [Doom.csproj.user](#editing-Doomcsprojuser), and [manifest.json](#editing-manifestjson) with the correct info.
 After that's done, go to Visual Studio, open the "Build" menu at the top, and select "Build Solution".
 If all goes well, your mod should immediately show up the the Mod Manager.
 You can now press "Start Game" in the manager, and the game should start with your mod enabled (as long as your mod has the checkbox set to enabled).

 ## Releasing the mod